alejotoro-o/rlforge/docs/source/environments.rst

 Available environments
 -----------------------

+- **Bandits** — a simple environment family for testing exploration strategies and reward maximization in multi-armed bandit problems.
 - **Dyna Maze** — a grid-based maze environment ideal for testing planning and model-based reinforcement learning algorithms.
 - **Shortcut Maze** — a variation of the maze environment with multiple paths, emphasizing exploration and the discovery of efficient trajectories.
+- **Short Corridor** — a small episodic environment with a biased action space, commonly used to illustrate policy gradient behavior and the importance of exploration in constrained settings.
 - **Pendulum** — a classic continuous control task where the agent learns to balance and swing up a pendulum.
 - **Mecanum Car** — a robotics-inspired environment simulating a mecanum-wheeled